Updated May 2026

 SociaHive MCP server

 SociaHive's MCP server covers the full automation surface across every platform we support — Instagram, Facebook, Messenger, WhatsApp, LinkedIn, Twitter, TikTok, and Telegram for DM and comment automation, plus Threads, YouTube, Bluesky, and Pinterest for scheduling.
-The same 35 tools (posts, flows, analytics, contacts, tags, connected accounts) work against every connected platform.
+The same 40+ tools (posts, flows, analytics, contacts, tags, connected accounts) work against every connected platform.
 Every call runs under the authenticated user's plan — tier limits, rate limits, and AI credits apply automatically.
+Some tools (contact CRM, destructive deletes) are gated by feature flags while rollout completes.

 Destructive actions (publish, send, delete) require explicit confirmation.
 Read-only actions don't.
 That single invariant is what makes it safe to give an agent broad goals on your account.